BegleyBrothers/ignite.chef/README.md

 | :o:              | Redhat Enterprise Linux | Any      | TBC    |
 |:heavy_check_mark:| Ubuntu                  | 18.04    | Tested (DigitalOcean) |

-If you are able to confirm the following test suite completes for any distro release in the table above and for any cloud provider please make a pull request updating the table above.
+If you are able to confirm the following test suite completes for any distribution & release in the table above and for any cloud provider please make a pull request updating the table above.

 | :warning: WARNING          |
 |:---------------------------|